Latamata/frontier-of-the-forsaken/README.md

 ## 🧠 Concept

-Inspired by *Oregon Trail*, this game adds tactical control to the classic journey westward.
+Inspired by *classic frontier journeys* (like *Oregon Trail*), this game adds tactical control to the westward trek.
 Guide your squad through a **campaign map**, set up infantry lines, and fend off waves of zombies at every stop.

 ---